arneodoslab/haloscope/Analysis/exclusion-script-code/readme.txt

 Values to use:
 observed rate in Hz: 98
 bgd rate in Hz: 96
+time in hours: 2
 plot type: B1
 sensor: excelitas
+percentile to use: 100 for magenta curve, 85 and 15 for the shaded region
 ---------------

 Plot descriptions: